mautic/user-documentation/docs/campaigns/creating_campaigns.rst

 -  **Allow Contacts to restart the Campaign** - Click the toggle switch to allow Contacts to restart the Campaign if you’re building a Campaign for a recurring message - for example birthdays, subscriptions - or transactional operations - for example activity notifications, updating data.
 Enabling this option allows Contacts to go through the same Campaign multiple times.
 -  **Published** - Click the toggle switch to publish or un-publish the Campaign.
 Ensure that you don't publish a Campaign until you're actually ready for it to go live.
 You can also schedule to publish or un-publish a Campaign at a future date by selecting a time and date.

 #.
-Click **Launch Campaign Builder** to start building your Campaign,
-   and add at least one event.
-For information about how to use the Campaign Builder, see `Using the Campaign
+Click **Launch Campaign Builder** to start building your Campaign, and add at least one event.
+For information about how to use the
-   Builder </campaigns/campaign-builder>`__.
+   Campaign Builder, see :doc:`/campaigns/creating_campaigns`.

 #.
 After adding events to your Campaign, close the Campaign Builder and
    click **Save & Close** to save your changes.